8. Dolphin – Phase 5#

 Task 7 (glory): Add support for the full standard library

 Full standard library includes networking API.
-This will allow you to run the HTTP server example.
+This will allow you to run the HTTP server example (provided among the examples on Brightspace).
 See full standard library signature in the Appendix.

 8.11.
 Appendix#